Contributions of negative-energy states to the E2-M1 polarizability of the Sr clock

 \section{Introduction}

-The high-precision optical clock has extensive and important applications, such as redefine the unit of time~\cite{bregolin17a,yamanaka15a}, test variations of the fundamental constants~\cite{godun14a,huntemann14a,safronova18a}, probe dark matter and dark energy~\cite{arvanitaki15a,roberts17a}, and search for new physics~\cite{bars17a,shaniv18a,kolkowitz16a}.
-Strontium as a typical representative of optical lattice clocks, the systematical uncertainty has entered into $10^{-18}$ level of precision.
-Aiming to develop and realize a new generation of higher-precision optical clocks with uncertainty and stability beyond $10^{-18}$, the contribution of the multipolar and higher-order Stark shifts need to be quantitatively evaluated~\cite{ovsiannikov13a,katori15a,porsev18a,ushijima18a}.
+High-precision optical clock has extensive and important applications, such as redefine the unit of time~\cite{bregolin17a,yamanaka15a,ludlow15a}, establish quantum metrology~\cite{madjarov19a,yin22a}, test variations of the fundamental constants~\cite{godun14a,huntemann14a,safronova18a}, probe dark matter and dark energy~\cite{arvanitaki15a,roberts17a}, and search for new physics~\cite{bars17a,shaniv18a,kolkowitz16a}.
+Strontium as a typical representative of optical lattice clocks, where atoms are trapped in a magic wavelength optical lattice~\cite{takamoto05a,ludlow06a}, the leading order of Stark shift that related to the dynamic electric dipole (E1) polarizability at the magic wavelength can be eliminated, but the multipolar Stark shifts that related to the dynamic electric quadrupole (E2) and magnetic dipole (M1) polarizabilities can not be cancelled.
+At present, the systematical uncertainty of the Sr clock has entered into $10^{-18}$ level of precision~\cite{bloom14,nicholson15a,ushijima15a,bothwell19a,oelker19a,lu22a}.
+Aiming to develop and realize a new generation of higher-precision optical clocks with uncertainty and stability beyond $10^{-18}$, the multipolar interaction between light and atoms related to the E2 and M1 polarizabilities needs to be quantitatively evaluated~\cite{ovsiannikov13a,katori15a,porsev18a,ushijima18a,westergaard11a}.